 I first got into mindfulness and meditation at the beginning of 2014, when I took a Mindfulness Based Stress Reduction (MBSR) from Jeanne Corrigal.
 At the end of the eight-week session, Jeanne suggested several ways to support our fledgling practice, including coming to the Wednesday evening sessions. hosted by the Saskatoon Insight Meditation Community (SIMC).
 I’ve been a regular participant with the SIMC ever since.
-Since the fall of 2015 until the pandemic shut down things in 2020, I have been part of the collaborative group of leaders for the Sunday Morning Insight Meditation Study Group.
+Since the fall of 2015 until the pandemic shut down things in 2020, I was also part of the collaborative group of leaders for the Sunday Morning Insight Meditation Study Group.

 I’ve attended several retreats with various teachers including Jeanne Corrigal, Susie Harrington, Adrianne Ross, Pascal Auclair, Anushka Fernandopulle, Bob Stahl, Howie Cohn, Mark Coleman, and Sharda Rogell.